Search This Blog

 Photo of Kuhn Family cabin from Browe School History, 1918.
 Dunn Museum 2003.0.36

 Areas noted as antislavery in Lake County included Deerfield, Gurnee, Ivanhoe, Millburn, and Waukegan.
-The Kuhn Family cabin (above) in Newport Township was used as a safe house.
+The Kuhn Family cabin (above) in Newport Township was reportedly used as a safe house.

 Photo of Kuhn's rock from the Browe School History, 1918.
 This large granite boulder was used as a landmark to direct enslaved people seeking freedom to the "safe house" at the Kuhn family house.
 Dunn Museum 2003.0.36.